 - Organize postpartum care.
 Enlist your friends, family, and your postpartum doula!
 They can prepare or drop off food, do the dishes, or tidy up.
 This allows you to take a shower or have a nap and focus on feeding your baby and recovering from from surgery.

 Get creative and celebrate!

 This is the day that your child is being born into the world and it should be celebrated!
-Caesarean birth IS birth, and while it is not everyone's first choice, embrace the possibility that it CAN be beautiful.
+Remember, caesarean birth IS birth!
+While it is not everyone’s first choice, embrace the possibility that it CAN be beautiful.

 Sarah Baker is a the co-owner of Lifetime of Love Doula Services.
 She has been supporting families for almost a decade as a birth doula, postpartum & infant care doula and childbirth educator.
 She is mom to three boys, twins and a singleton.